 For each persona, you will need to define their key areas of interest.
 For example, if you are targeting a Young Millennial Family demographic, you might organize content topics into categories such as “First-Time Home Purchase”, “Budgeting for Baby”, and “How to Start and Run your own Business”.
 The categories should be broad enough that you are able to produce a significant amount of content on an ongoing basis on the subject.
 You will then need to determine what content formats you are going to produce and how you are going to deliver your content.

 Content can include blog posts, video blogs, research papers, podcasts and any other type of content that exists.
+If your videos are failing to say what you want to express, it may be time to hire a video production agency in Melbourne to help you.
 Your core audience’s preferences will determine which formats you use, and you can use them all or focus on one.
 As you start to see which content performs well, you can make adjustments.

 Creating Value For Your Audience